open-compensation-token-license/license-token-website/wikisrc/opulus-nft-value.md

 ## Understanding Opulus: A New Player in the Music Industry

 Opulus is an innovative financial platform that utilizes blockchain technology and NFTs to democratize music investment and ownership.
 It enables artists to tokenize their music assets, offering fans and investors fractional ownership.
 This creates new revenue streams for musicians and allows fans to invest in their favorite artists, sharing in their success.
+For more on the concept of tokenization, see [What is Tokenization of Assets](https://www.license-token.com/wiki/what-is-tokenization-of-assets).

 ## NFTs and Music: A Symbiotic Evolution

 The intersection of NFTs and music addresses long-standing industry challenges like rights management and revenue distribution.
 NFTs offer a transparent, secure way for artists to monetize their work by tokenizing albums, songs, or royalties.
 Fans and investors can then exchange these tokens, with the potential for financial returns as the music's popularity grows.
+To understand more about NFTs, visit [What Are NFTs](https://www.license-token.com/wiki/what-are-nf-ts).

 ## The Opulus NFT Ecosystem